GFDRR/CCDR-tools/docs/run_ci.md

 There are two notebooks for the visualisation and extraction of climate indices

-- Historical Timeseries Visualization Tool: visualize and extract mean annual values of climate indices for historical period (1950-2023) at country level.
+- **Historical Timeseries Visualization Tool**: visualize and extract mean annual values of climate indices for historical period (1950-2023) at country level.
-- Projections Anomaly Visualization Tool: visualize historical mean and projected anomalies for 20-year periods up to end of the century.
+- **Projections Anomaly Visualization Tool**: visualize historical mean and projected anomalies for 20-year periods up to end of the century.

 ## Reference Guide